TalkingQuickly/talkingquickly.github.io/about.md

   - /hills-bede-portfolio/
 ---

-My name's Ben Dixon, I'm a developer/ CTO focused on Ruby on Rails and iOS/ Android applications.
-I also have experience of front-end development in React and infrastructure management with Chef and Docker.
+My name's Ben Dixon, I'm a CTO and developer with a passion for building difficult things.
+My current toolbox is mainly Rails + React with some Elixir and React Native for good measure and Docker + Kubernetes keeping it all running behind the scenes.

-I'm the co-founder and CTO of venture backed on-demand staffing platform <a target="_blank" href="https://www.joincatapult.com">Catapult</a> which provides staff to many of the UK's most prominent retail and hospitality businesses.
+I'm the co-founder and CTO of venture backed on-demand staffing platform <a target="_blank" href="https://www.joincatapult.com">Catapult</a> where we're building the worlds best part time job.

+If you only read one thing I've written, [I would suggest this](/2015/04/what-id-tell-myself-about-startups/).

 I'm the author of <a href="https://leanpub.com/deploying_rails_applications" target="_blank">Reliably Deploying Rails Applications</a> which covers how